psnilesh/almanack/_posts/2023-07-22-effective-golang.md

 - Programming
 - Golang
 layout: post
+excerpt_separator: "<!--more-->"
 ---

-This is a collection of best practices and idioms I keep close for writing clean, concise and readable programs in [Go programming language.](https://go.dev/)
+This is a collection of best practices and idioms I keep close for writing clean, concise and readable programs in [Go programming language.](https://go.dev/) <!--more-->

 Jump to ...